david-schaller/AsymmeTree/development notes/Math and Algorithms.md

 ## Update rates based on gene-gene interactions

 The simulation starts with a base loss rate $r_l$.
-Whenever gene content changes inside a holobiont system, the effective loss rates should be refreshed for each of the involved species.
+Whenever gene content changes inside a holobiont system, the effective loss rates should be refreshed for each involved host system.
+The affected auxiliary-tree branches are collected in a set $\Gamma\subseteq E(T_A)$; the host systems containing branches in $\Gamma$ are the only systems that need to be refreshed.
 Below we provide an expression to update the rates; this refresh may be triggered by duplication, loss, transfer, or species-level events affecting either genes or symbionts.

 Let's say we have a host branch $h$ with $|\gamma'(h)|+1= N$, i.e. we have a total of $N$ species in the system, with a total of $M=|\gamma(h)|+\sum_{s\in\gamma'(h)}|\gamma(s)|$ genes.
 The loss rate for a gene existing in a symbiont $s$ will be:
 $$